Argentys/airrflow/README.md

 ```bash
 nextflow run Argentys/airrflow -profile test,docker --outdir <OUTDIR>  -w <WORKDIR> --input <input_samplesheet.tsv>  --lineage_trees <false/true>
 ```
 To run against OAS database(missing sequence_id ) - gzipped files need to be reprocessed using addSequenceId.py script, output is tsv file.
-File Name need to be provided as input in samplesheet.By default pipeline starting from assembled sequences.
+File Name need to be provided as input in samplesheet.By default pipeline starting from assembled sequences,max cluster size: 500, tree builder : dnapars, max_cpus: 12, max_memory: 72GB. it allow process very large input files in reasonable time - 2-3 hours.

 To run nf-core/airrflow with your data, prepare a tab-separated samplesheet with your input data.
 Depending on the input data type (bulk or single-cell, raw reads or assembled reads) the input samplesheet will vary.
 Please follow the [documentation on samplesheets](https://nf-co.re/airrflow/usage#input-samplesheet) for more details.
 An example samplesheet for running the pipeline on bulk BCR / TCR sequencing data in fastq format looks as follows: